nathwill/chef-systemd/README.md

 types of units: exec, kill, and resource-control, which handle common options
 re: execution environment configuration (e.g. "WorkingDirectory"), process killing procedure configuration (e.g. "KillSignal"), and resource control settings (e.g. "MemoryLimit").
-Resources which support these attributes along with their type-specific attributes are explicitly noted in the resource documentation below, and linked to the documentation for those attributes.
+Cookbook resources which support these common attributes along with their type-specific attributes are explicitly noted in the resource documentation below, and linked to the documentation for those attributes.

 Hey!
 That sounds pretty easy, right?